Will my diploma/transcript indicate I received a degree online?

 Is there a fee to apply?

-There is a $55 non-refundable application fee you can pay when you apply to CSU Mentor.
+There is a $70 non-refundable application fee you can pay when you apply at Cal State Apply.

 Because the Leadership Studies Program is delivered by the College of Extended Education & Global Engagement, students are not subject to other campus based fees.
 However, there could be additional fees for ID cards or other campus services if you want to access those services.